rajajain08/particles_flutter/README.md

 ## How to use

-You can change any of the value according to your needs.
+You can use CircularParticle widget and change any of it's value according to your needs.

 ```dart
 CircularParticle(